Thymectomy

 Key Takeaways

-- Removes thymus gland
+- Removes the thymus gland from the upper chest

-- Can improve myasthenia gravis
+- Can improve generalized myasthenia gravis, especially AChR-antibody-positive disease

-- Required if thymoma (thymus tumor) present
+- Required when thymoma is present

 Why It's Done